Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ### Android Core 1.9.2

+* Fixed a bug where event number was not incremented correctly for shared states.
 * Stability improvements for Configuration extension.
 * Configuration now allows for empty appId to reset the previously set appId value.
 * The Event Hub shares wrapper type in its shared state.